Home

 Tales from the Camino: Tau

-In July of 2017 we came upon images of a tilted T that was painted or engraved on some shrines and graves in northern Spain.
+In July of 2017, while walking on the Camino, we came upon images of a tilted T that was painted or engraved on some shrines and graves in northern Spain.
 The French women, Marie Claude, who was walking with us, said that the T was actually the sign of St. Francis, who is the patron saint of Italy.
-What?
-We were on the Camino of Santiago (St. James) in Spain so what is another saint doing all over this territory?
-Don’t they have some separation of all of these saints or something?

 Image result for tau in hebrew